xarantolus/blog/_posts/2024-07-20-Dont-snipe-me-in-space-intentional-flash-corruption-for-stm32-microcontrollers.md

 ### Final note
 If you think this kind of stuff is interesting and your company might be interested in supporting or sponsoring our [student club](https://warr.de/en/projects/warr-move/), please reach out to me at [philipp.erhardt@warr.de](mailto:philipp.erhardt@warr.de).
 Additionally, if your company has some space left on a satellite and wants to enable the next generation of builders to get hands-on experience, please also reach out.
 We are thankful for any support.

-If you're interested in hearing more about MOVE, satellites, or just want to stay updated on things like this, feel free to subscribe to the RSS feed of my blog or follow me on [LinkedIn](https://www.linkedin.com/in/erhardt-philipp/) (please note that I usually only connect with people I know personally, so if you're only interested in updates, please just follow).
+If you're interested in hearing more about MOVE, satellites, or just want to stay updated on things like this, feel free to subscribe to the RSS feed of my blog or follow me on [LinkedIn](https://www.linkedin.com/in/erhardt-philipp/).

 Thank you for reading!